Get life inspo from the one and only MISS GLOBAL 2018 II VICE-MISS

 Tell us a little bit about yourself.

 I was born in Uzbekistan – a country in Central Asia which borders with Kazakhstan on the north.
 The country itself used to be a member of USSR but is also known for one of the most ancient and beautiful cities on East – Samarkand and Bukhara.
 I lived in this country all of my life and completed my bachelor’s degree in the field of management in water resources.
-Then, in September 2013 I moved to Czech republic as I dreamt, by enrolling to University of Finance and Administration and graduated with a title of Master in Marketing communications.
-Though, being a creative person I always loved different performing arts, so nowadays I work as an event host (master of ceremonies) and a model mainly.
-Besides I also act in amateur theatre in Prague “Moon and Suspense” (in the name of a novel “Moon and sixpence”).
+Then, in September 2013 I moved to Czech Republic as I dreamt, by enrolling to University of Finance and Administration and graduated with a title of Master in Marketing communications.
+Though, being a creative person I always loved different performing arts, so nowadays I work as an event host (master of ceremonies) and do modeling mainly.
+Besides that I also act in amateur theatre in Prague “Moon and Suspense” (in the name of a novel “Moon and sixpence”).